-As in the case of the previous model, we also study the evolution of the density parameters with cosmological redshift in this model which has been shown in Fig.~\ref{fig4}.
-The model shows almost similar results as in the previous case and clearly indicates the influence of the model and the anisotropy in the evolution of the Universe.
+As in the case of the previous model, we also study the evolution of the density parameters with cosmological redshift in this model, which is shown in Fig.~\ref{fig4}.
+The model shows almost similar results as in the previous case and clearly indicates the influence of the model and the anisotropy in the overall Universe's evolution.

-\section{A special case}
+\subsection{$\boldsymbol{f(R,T) =f_1 (R)+ f_2(R)f_3(T)}$: A Special Case}

-In this section, we are interested in studying a special model $f(R,T) =f_1 (R)+ f_2(R)f_3(T)=(\zeta + \eta\, \tau\, T)R $ which shows inconsistency with the standard cosmological evolution as predicted by $\Lambda$CDM model \cite{Sarmah_24c}.
-The field equations for the considered model can be written as \cite{Sarmah_24c}
+Here, we are interested in studying a special model $f(R,T) =f_1 (R)+ f_2(R)f_3(T)=(\zeta + \eta\, \tau\, T)R $ {in which} ${f_{1}(R)= \zeta R,}$ ${f_{2}(R) = \tau R, f_{3}(T) = \eta T}$.
+Our interest in this model is based on the fact that an inconsistency (sharp discontinuity in the radiation-dominated region) from the standard cosmological evolution as predicted by the $\Lambda$CDM model has been recorded for this non-linear model in Ref. \cite{Sarmah_24c}.
+The modified Einstein field equations for the chosen model may have the form \cite{Sarmah_24c}:

-Here $\zeta, \eta, \tau$ are model parameters, and $\xi$ is the directional anisotropy parameter ($\gamma$ in previous models).
-The Friedmann-like equation can be obtained from equation \eqref{Fei} and it takes the form: